bryanjtc/ts-to-json/README.md

 > The following option can only be used when `expose` set to `none` and `type` option provided.

 ```
     /**
-     *   Will exclude type names specified in the list from root. accepts path eg. a.b
+     *   Will exclude type names specified in the list regardless of root and childrens.
      */
-    excludeProps?: string[];
+    skipParsePropTypes?: string[];

     /**
-     *   Will exclude type names specified in the list regardless of root and childrens.
+     *   Will exclude type names specified in the list from root. accepts path eg. a.b
      */
-    excludePropsAnyLevel?: string[];
+    skipParseRootPropTypes?: string[];

     /**
      *  Will only generate schema for the property names included in the list.
-     *  excludeProperties option has no effect when using this option.
+     *  skipParseRootPropTypes option has no effect when using this option.
      */
     includeProps?: string[];

     /**
-     *  This option has priority over includeProperties and excludeProperties options.
+     *  This option has priority over includeProperties and skipParseRootPropTypes options.
      */
     maxDepth?: number;